-When teeth are no longer restorable, loose from gum disease, or too crowded, the dentist may recommend undergoing a tooth extraction.
+When teeth are no longer restorable, loose from gum disease, or too crowded, the dentist may recommend undergoing tooth extraction.
 Tooth extractions are a very common procedure performed at the dentist.
-Tooth extractions, also known as exodontia, involves removing or pulling a tooth.
+Tooth extractions, also known as exodontia, involve removing or pulling a tooth.
 Patients undergoing a tooth extraction are put under local anesthesia in the office to make the procedure as comfortable as possible.

 The Tooth Extraction Procedure

 Once it has been determined that a tooth will need to be pulled, the dentist will use an x-ray will to further evaluate the tooth.
 Once a tooth extraction is complete, stitches may be necessary to seal the wound.
-In other cases, a bridge, implant or denture may be put in place of the tooth (or teeth) that was pulled.
+In other cases, a bridge, implant, or denture may be put in place of the tooth (or teeth) that was pulled.
 There are two types of tooth extractions:

 - Simple Tooth Extraction: A simple tooth extraction is an extraction of a tooth that is visible inside the mouth.
 With a simple tooth extraction, forceps are utilized to pull the tooth from the mouth.